RynnAethelWulf/Skin-Cancer-Data-Analysis/README.md

 ## ✍️ Observable Trends <a name = "trends"></a>
-From a data of 576 Players in the Heroes Of Pymoli game these were the trends observeved -
+From the data of 249 mice identified these were the trends observeved -
-- Percentage of male players are high at 84% subsequently Total Purchase Value were mainly from Male players.
+- Ramicane regimen permorfes as good as Capomulin regimen.
-- Age Demographics trend shows more than 40% of players are between age groups 20-24.
+- Ketapril regimen had little or no change in the tumor volume.
 - Most Popular item based on the Purchase is 'Final Critic' followed by 'Oathbreaker, Last Hope of the Breaking Storm'.

 What can be clearly seen in this Heroes Of PyMoly Fantansy game is the dominance of Male players of age between 20-24.